Why Non-myopic Bayesian Optimization is Promising and How Far Should We Look-ahead? A Study via Rollout: Case Study

 \section{Case Study}

 In this section we provide two case studies to evidence our theoretical arguments.
-We use the well-known knowledge gradient (KG, see Appendix) \citep{poloczek2017multi} as the base heuristic in our rollout algorithm.
+We use the well-known knowledge gradient (KG, see Appendix) \citep{poloczek2017multi} as the base algorithm in our rollout algorithm.
+More specifically, we will use sampling actions generated by KG as heuristic rules.
 We then show that KG is both sequentially consistent and improving, and thus it is rollout improving as shown in \textbf{Theorem \ref{improve2}}.
 We then illustrate that, under \textbf{Theorem \ref{thm:h}} and through carefully choosing the rolling horizon, non-myopic BO has strong advantages over greedy BO.
 Our algorithm is tested for both single source and multi-information source BO (misoBO).
 In the misoBO setting, we sample from auxiliary information sources to make inference.
 Here we note that the details for misoBO are deferred to the appendix due to space limitation and similar conclusions to that of single source BO.